rmachielse/ember-cli-mobile-chrome-apps/README.md

 - `ember cordova:run`
   The run command can be used to emulate the app or deploy it to a developer device.
   For example `ember cordova:run --android --emulate` will emulate your android app.
-  `ember cordova:run --ios --device will deploy the app to a developer iOS device.
+  `ember cordova:run --ios --device` will deploy the app to an iOS developer device.
 - `ember cordova:upgrade`
   This command can be used to upgrade your cordova project when a new version of google's `cca` is being released.
-  You'll be prompted to do so when you build and there is an update as well.
+  You'll also be prompted to do so when you build the app and there is an update.

 ## License

-MIT
+This project is released under the MIT license.